 - Simulation training

-- Administer, analyze and take actions based on our annual AHRQ patient safety survey to improve our results and work to keep patients and employees safe
+- Administer, analyze and take actions based on our safety-focused survey questions to improve our results and work to keep patients and employees safe

 Building High-Reliability Microsystems

 Key to our efforts is building high-reliability microsystems that support innovation and improvements on the unit level: